-Here are a few observations that I have made during my years of travelling and occasional living in Latin America.
+Here are a few more observations that I have made during my years of travelling and experiencing life in Latin America.

 Family and Relationships

 As discussed here, you may at some stage enter into a relationship with someone from one of these wonderful countries that are full of some of the kindest and most beautiful people.
 From my own personal experience, this was one of the best things to ever happen to me but, as with anywhere in the world really, it could be the worst experience.

 For now let’s leave the emotional aspect out of it and just deal with some of the realities I, or some of my close friends, have gone through.

 You will in all probability be made to feel like one of the family immediately.
 If you don’t speak Spanish you will be at a bit of a disadvantage because they will all talk at 100 miles per hour, you will not understand anything they say and you are left to simply nod your head and occasionally let out a laugh.
 You may, unknowingly, be laughing at yourself or, even worse, at someone’s misfortune, but ignorance is bliss.